-[10] UC / CSU (a)
+UC / CSU (a)

 California State Standards provide the framework for this course.
 In this college preparatory course, students focus on the major turning points in the shaping of the modern world, from the late eighteenth century to the present.
 The year begins an exploration of the rise of democratic ideas.
-Study includes the industrial revolution and the imperialism which lead to World War I with its consequential results of totalitarianism and World War II.
+Study includes the Industrial Revolution and Imperialism which lead to World War I with its consequential results of totalitarianism and World War II.
 The year concludes with evaluation of the Cold War and studies of the Middle East, Africa, Latin America, and China, and nation-building in the contemporary world.
 California State Content Standards provide the framework for this class.